Skip to main content

 Ambulatory surgery center (ASC)

-Standalone outpatient surgery facility; typically the cheapest setting.
+Standalone outpatient surgery facility; typically the lower-cost setting.

 Price risk: Anesthesia and pathology still billed separately.